Joao4569/be-centered/README.md

 - __The Footer__

-  - The footer section includes links to the relevant social media pages for BeCentered, all links will open on a new tab to allow easy of use for the user.
+  - The footer section includes links to social media pages for BeCentered, all links will open on a new tab to allow easy use for the user.
   - The footer is valuable to the user as it encourages them to keep connected via social media for regular useful information and discussions.

 ![footer](/assets/images/footer.png)